alex/letsencrypt-aws/README.md

 ## How to run it

 Before you can use `letsencrypt-aws` you need to have created an account with the ACME server.
-You can register using:
+You can register using (if you already have an account you can skip this step):

 ```console
 $ # If you're trying to register for a server besides the Let's Encrypt